 A brand ambassador promotes products or services on behalf of a brand and uses their influence to promote awareness and sales.
 In some cases, you may get free products in exchange for posting about it, or you could get cold, hard cash.

-If you want to make money on Instagram, check out SocialGlory and PopularPays.
+If you want to make money on Instagram, check out PopularPays.
 Both of these sites connect social media influencers with brands for custom collaborations.
 These marketing campaigns can be a win-win for the company and social media users who might already enjoy a particular product or service and want to share information anyway.

 5. Teach others how to use Pinterest